 The killer strikes again

 A number of years have now passed since cancer claimed another loved one in my life, but I post this blog every year on or near the anniversary of her passing.

 Kim was a beautiful, vibrant woman who suffered too much and died too young.
-It isn’t an exaggeration to say that one day she was busy planning her life with her family and friends, and the next she was planning how to avoid an early death.
+It's not an exaggeration to say that one day she was busy planning her life with her family and friends, and the next she was planning how to avoid an early death.
 It happened that fast - the change in focus - but it took over six years, countless treatments, two major surgeries and more pain and heartache for her and her family than any of us can imagine that haven’t been through it.

 It began with endometriosis.